 When Should I Schedule My Defense?

 Begin with your anticipated graduation date and work backwards to determine your defense timeline.
-Keep in mind, students are expected to distribute a final draft of the thesis or dissertation to the Advisory Committee at least thirty (30) days priorto the defense date.
-Submit your 30-day final draft distribution form to the [[registrar, SMS Registrar]].
-Following the defense, students should allow enough time to incorporate any additional edits recommended by the Advisory Committee before the thesis or dissertation submission deadline.
+Keep in mind, students are expected to distribute a final draft of the thesis or dissertation to the advisory committee at least thirty (30) days priorto the defense date.
+In the event the final draft is distributed less than (30) days from the defense date due to unforeseen extenuating circumstances, signatures from all members of the advisory committee and the moderator will be required before the defense can be scheduled.

-- Advisor approval is required before the defense can be scheduled.
+Advisor approval is required before the defense can be scheduled.
 The student should arrange the date and time for the seminar and defense with all members of the advisory committee as well as select a moderator and reserve rooms in EMS for both the seminar and defense.

-- Determine if any committee members need to participate from a remote location.
+Determine if any committee members need to participate from a remote location.
 Committee members are expected to attend the seminar and defense in person.
 Should a committee member need to participate remotely, however, the advisor should alert the moderator and confirm the availability of adequate means of communications, both at VIMS and at the remote location.
-The approval of the Associate Dean of Academic Studies is required in the event that more than one committee member participate remotely.
+The approval of the Associate Dean of Academic Studies is required in the event that more than one committee member participates remotely.
 Indicate remote participation on the defense scheduling form.

 Seminar Presentation and Defense

 All students are required to present a seminar to the marine science faculty, staff and students on their thesis or dissertation research.
-The seminar is open to any interested indviduals and will be advertised by the SMS Registrar in the Academic Studies Digest and on the VIMS Internal Events calendar.
+The seminar is open to any interested individuals and will be advertised by the SMS Registrar in the Academic Studies Digest and on the VIMS Internal Events calendar.

-Immediately following the seminar, students will undergo an oral examination, the defense of his or her thesis or dissertation, by the student's Advisory Committee.
+Immediately following the seminar, students will undergo an oral examination, the defense of his or her thesis or dissertation, by the student's advisory committee.
 The defense will be chaired and administered by a moderator who is not a member of the student's committee.
 SMS policy prohibits audio or video recording of exams and defenses, although exceptions may be made for students with documented disabilities.